mrakgr/The-Spiral-Language/readme.md

 dr += -dz * v / (r * r)
 ```

-AD is sensitive to the ordering operations.
+AD is sensitive to the ordering of operations.
 The backwards pass needs to be done exactly in the opposite way of forward pass.
+This is why a tape is frequently used for it.

 ```
 //inl r = replicate s